 We also believe that a significant portion of our executives' cash compensation should be based on the attainment of business goals established by our board of directors or the compensation committee.
-The Company set target performance bonus amounts for 2019 for our executive officers pursuant to which officers would be paid a specified percentage of those targets based on operational results.
+The Company set target performance bonus amounts for 2023 for our executive officers pursuant to which officers would be paid a specified percentage of those targets based on operational results.

-Specific achievements and performance metrics considered in 2019 included:
+Specific achievements and performance metrics considered in 2023 included:

-- products licensed or acquired with near-term potential for commercialization; - maintaining budgetary alignment with administrative and major research and development milestones and ending the year within budget; - U.S. Food and Drug Administration ("FDA") product approvals received; and - targeted product candidate submissions to the FDA.
+- Company stock performance relative to its peer group of companies; - Financial revenue and profitability for the year; - U.S. Food and Drug Administration ("FDA") product approvals received; and - Product candidate licensing/acquisitions activity

-Based on the achievement of the above factors, the Company awarded each of our executive officers 88% of the target bonuses as listed in the Compensation Table.
+Based on the achievement of the above factors, the Company awarded each of our executive officers 93.6% of the target bonuses as listed in the Compensation Table.